 Prior to treatment, a small blood sample will be taken from you and spun through a centrifuge.
 This process separates the components of the blood, creating plasma that is enriched with highly concentrated platelets, or PRP.
 The PRP is extracted from the rest of the blood sample and is then either reinjected back into treated areas or applied topically to stimulate the body’s natural healing response.

-While micro needling is a standalone procedure that uses a handheld tool with several tiny needles to gently exfoliate the skin, PRP can be used in conjunction to further improve the skin.
-After the micro needling tool creates microscopic holes in the skin’s surface, the pores are opened up and are better able to absorb.
+While Collagen Stimulation Therapy is a standalone procedure that uses a handheld tool with several tiny needles to gently exfoliate the skin, PRP can be used in conjunction to further improve the skin.
+After the Collagen Stimulation Therapy tool creates microscopic holes in the skin’s surface, the pores are opened up and are better able to absorb.

-When topically applied to the face after a micro needling session, your own PRP is effectively absorbed into the skin.
+When topically applied to the face after a Collagen Stimulation Therapy session, your own PRP is effectively absorbed into the skin.
 From there, the growth factors in the platelets begin to regenerate new skin cells.
 New fatty tissue to add volume and shape to the face is also created, and blood flow is improved to restore the skin’s natural glow.

 Are There Any Risks?

 As PRP utilizes your body’s own resources, there is no major risk involved.
 When administered as an injection, slight bruising or swelling can occur at the site, which is temporary.